atharva-2001/stanford-covid-vaccine/README.md

 ## StanFord Open Vaccine EDA

-The app plots RNA sequences from the dataset using Forna Container component of Dash Bio.
-It helps you compare few variables related to the RNAs selected.
+This Dash app helps you compare data samples from the Eterna dataset which was used in the OpenVaccine: COVID-19 mRNA Vaccine Degradation Prediction, a Kaggle competition organized by Stanford University and Eterna Games.
+It visualises RNA molecules using `dash_bio.FornaContainer` .

 ![](https://github.com/atharva-2001/stanford-covid-vaccine/blob/master/bin/gif/dash-rna2.gif)